mattany/osex3basicTest/README.md

    git clone https://github.com/mattany/osex3basicTest mattanTests
    ```

-2. Use the following `CMakeLists.txt` in your project root
+2. Use the following `CMakeLists.txt` in your project root.
+Add your own source files as needed at row 26

     ``` cmake